 Innovative research was conducted by scientists from Utah State University focusing on remote sensing technologies.
 We utilize a combination of satellite, aerial and on-the-ground remote-sensed technologies to help estimates elements of the water balance.

-Regenesis Management Group developed the foundation for the SWIIM® System, through private sector partnerships, in addition to strategic and research arrangements with the public sector, including the US federal government and state agencies.
-The partners at Regenesis maintain decades of experience in development of innovative technologies such as SWIIM®.
+Regenesis Management Group is the technology incubator that developed the foundation for the SWIIM System, through private sector partnerships, in addition to strategic and research arrangements with the public sector, including the US federal government and state agencies.
+The partners at Regenesis maintain decades of experience in development of innovative technologies such as SWIIM.